samepage-network/samepage.network/docs/obsidian/install.md

 description: Install SamePage into your Obsidian Vault
 ---

-The SamePage Roam extension allows you to connect your Obsidian Vault to other notebooks using the SamePage Network.
+The SamePage Obsidian extension allows you to connect your Obsidian Vault to other notebooks using the SamePage Network.

 A **Notebook** in Obsidian is a vault.
 Your personal vault is an example of a **Notebook**.